ysugimoto/gssp/README.md

     out := result.ToPrettyJSONString()
     // Get parse Data
     data := result.Get()
-    // .. and modify tree ad you like
+    // .. and modify tree as you like
 }
 ```